Why is there a bald scalp patch on my head? What’s happening?

 According to the cases from AROMASE users, if the hair loss is caused by stress, it is not permanent.
 Once you get your stress under control, your hair might grow back.

-Spot Baldness At-Home Check
+Scalp Baldness Expanding At-Home Check

 Here is a simple at-home check that you might want to try.